ipfs/js-ipfs-unixfs/README.md

 const Importer = require('ipfs-unixfs-engine').exporter
 ```

-The exporter is an event emitter that returns a stream of the file found
-by the multihash of the file from the dag service.
+The exporter is a readable stream in object mode that returns an object ```{ stream: stream, path: 'path' }``` by the multihash of the file from the dag service.

 ## install